What is COVID-19?

 We have set up a dedicated Community Support Hub to bring together information and resources for our communities.
 Please click on the button below to be taken there.

-Melton Borough is in Tier 3 (Very High Alert) of the Local Restriction levels.
-Visit the government website to find out what you can and can't do in Tier 3.
+Visit the government website to find out what you can and can't do during National Lockdown.

 For further information about local updates, visit the Leicestershire County Council website or use the Government Postcode tracker below.